 Most importantly, the basis of modern art is in ideas and concepts, which may or may not be abstract in nature.
 In Prof. Majumdar’s words, “Modern art is an interpretation of reality, instead of an imitation of reality.”

-P.S.: You may have a look at my recent art works on this website.
+P.S.: You may have a look at my recent art works here.